Investments in Professional Learning and Diagnostic Assessments

 Redesign Strategies

 Highline’s redesign strategies build on the response and recovery strategies while moving the system forward in fulfillment of the district’s current strategic plan.
-These strategies are supporting the district in responding to the immediate impacts of the Covid-19 pandemic but will further develop over the next two years to redesign how Highline leads the learning of students and adults and promotes equitable practices.
+These strategies are supporting the district in responding to the immediate impacts of the COVID-19 pandemic but will further develop over the next two years to redesign how Highline leads the learning of students and adults and promotes equitable practices.
 Specifically outlined in this section are the many ways in which Highline’s Strategic Growth & Mastery goals also align with the Professional Learning & Diagnostic Assessment Priorities that were recommended by OSPI under ESSER.

 - Standards Based Grading Design and Rollout